Session 5 – Getting Biological Data from Public Repositories

 Notice that you can paste multiple sequences in fasta format.

 10) You have several options under Choose Search Set.
-The first set is to choose a database and the default is Nucleotide collection (nr/nt).
-However, you have other 15 databases to choose.
-In most cases, the Nucleotide collection (nr/nt) is the best option.
+The first set is to choose a database and the default is Core nucleotide database (core_nt).
+However, you have other 17 databases to choose.
+In most cases, this database is the best option.
 However, the others are useful if looking in reference collections (e.g., refseq_select, refseq_rna, refseq_representative_genomes, etc.) Other dataset are more ameneable for genomic/transcriptomic datasets (e.g., wgs, SRA, TSA) and in most cases they lack annotation (i.e., gene soruce is unknown).
 Next, you can select the organism taxonomic level that you want to restrict you search.
-If left blank, it will all references in that database.
+If left blank, it will search all taxonomic groups in that database.
 The lower the taxonomic level (e.g., genus versus family), the less sequences to compare the faster the BLAST will run.
 In this example, we will select the order Anura (all frogs.)

 In the program selection, the default is highly similar sequences (megablast).
 This is the strictest, this approach is intended for comparing a query to closely related sequences and works best if the target percent identity is 95% or more but is very fast.
 The option somewhat similar sequences (blastn) is slow but allows a word-size down to seven bases (you can recover more matches).
 Likewise, you can modify the General Parameters from its default values.
 In most cases before running BLAST, you leave them in their default.
 For our example, we will select blastn with other parameters in default.